rufum-lang/.github/profile/README.md

-# Rufum is a work in progress programming language
+# Rufum is a work in progress scripting programming language
 Planned features:
 * Haskell-like indentation
 * hybrid typing (static with special type any)